 Using an angled sash brush, paint the corners of the panels first.
 Your best bet is to start with the top panels and then work your way down to the lower ones.
 Then take a roller and apply the paint to the raised panels – painting with the grain.
 After that, paint the rails and stiles (the former go across the door, the latter up and down) and take care to paint with the grain rather than going across the seam.
 The number of coats will vary depending on the colour you choose; as a general rule, the darker the colour you’re going for, the more coats will be required.

-If you’d rather not go down the DIY route, post a job and get up to three quotes from professional painters/decorators.
+If you’d rather not go down the DIY route, post a job and get quotes from professional painters/decorators.
 We’ll send you links to their profile pages and you’ll be able to use their ratings and reviews to help you choose who to hire.